eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

 ##### Property specificAssetIds

-For Traceability, we define some specificAssetIds as mandatory.
+For Digital Twin, we define some specificAssetIds as mandatory.
 Mandatory specific asset IDs are used to lookup or search for digital twins.
 This is a required step by a customer of a part to connect the digital twins of their parts with the digital twins of the suppliers' child parts.
 To a customer, only the information printed on a real-world part is available and can be used for the lookup.
 Mandatory specific asset IDs ensure that at least this information is available for the digital twin.

 The following conventions for specificAssetIds apply to all digital twins: